 Explanation: Coarse-grained materials and those having higher thermal stability generally affect creep resistance of a material.
 The chemical reaction involved and work hardening also influence the creep resistance.

-5. The time required for occurrence of creep is known as _________
+5. The time required for the occurrence of creep is known as _________

 a) Creep resistance